 From 1999 through 2017, 119 employees elected participation in the program.
-The District's liability for these special termination benefits is considered a long-term liability and is recorded in the Statement of Net Position at the present value at June 30, 2019 of all future periodic payments to be made to the 6 former employees currently in the program.
+The District's liability for these special termination benefits was considered a long-term liability and recorded in the Statement of Net Position at the present value of all future periodic payments to be made.